mcarniel/oswing/README.txt

 Note: hsqldb.jar is only used in demos included with the OpenSwing distribution, so that it is not part of OpenSwing framework.
 Note: OfficeLnFs_2.7.jar is only used for demo10 sample application, to show how to include the Office LnF in a OpenSwing based application.
       OfficeLnFs is an open source project available in http://officelnfs.sourceforge.net/ and distributed with a BSD-style license.
-Moreover, srcclientos.jar and srcserveros.jar files contains OpenSwing source files, that could be included in your development environment to debug OpenSwing classes.
+Moreover, srccommonos.jar, srcclientos.jar and srcserveros.jar files contains OpenSwing source files, that could be included in your development environment to debug OpenSwing classes.

 JDK 1.4 is required.
 I can be used with java 1.5 or 1.6 too.